splunk/splunk-connect-for-syslog/docs/configuration.md

 takes place).
 The filters will apply the proper index, source, sourcetype, host, and timestamp metadata automatically by individual data source.
 Proper values for this metadata, including a recommended index and output format (template), are included with all "out-of-the-box" log paths included with SC4S and are chosen to properly interface with the corresponding TA in Splunk.
-The administrator will need to ensure all recommneded indexes be created to accept this data if the defaults are not changed.
+The administrator will need to ensure all recommended indexes be created to accept this data if the defaults are not changed.

 It is understood that default values will need to be changed in many installations.
-To accomodate this, each filter consults a lookup file that is mounted to the container (by default `/opt/sc4s/local/context/splunk_metadata.csv`) and is populated with defaults on the first run of SC4S after being set up according to the "getting started" runtime documents.
+To accommodate this, each filter consults a lookup file that is mounted to the container (by default `/opt/sc4s/local/context/splunk_metadata.csv`) and is populated with defaults on the first run of SC4S after being set up according to the "getting started" runtime documents.
 This is a CSV file containing a "key" that is referenced in the log path for each data source.
 These keys are documented in the individual